Can You File a Lien on a Home In Massachusetts

 How can I place a lien on a property in Massachusetts?

-To put a lien on a property in Massachusetts, you need a court judgment against the debtor.
-After obtaining the judgment, you must record the lien at the local registry of deeds, making it public and enforceable.
+Massachusetts requires a court judgment against the debtor to lien a property.
+After getting the verdict, record the lien at the local registration of deeds to make it public and enforceable.

 What types of liens exist in Massachusetts, and how do they differ?